 Case studyCheck airports energetically and optimize them individually

-Airports are logistical transhipment points, transfer rooms, gateways to places of longing.
-As growing real estate, however, there are also infrastructure challenges lurking here that require clever energy strategies.
+Airports are logistics hubs, transfer rooms, gateways to desired places.
+As growing real estate, however, infrastructural challenges also lurk here that require clever energy strategies.

-In our case, there were several tasks to be mastered:
+In our case, several tasks had to be mastered:

-The airport expanded by leasing more space to outside companies.
+The airport expanded by leasing more space to external companies.

-Originally not designed in this way, we solved the heating and electricity bills for tenants and tenants.
-In a mix of our calculation tools and monitoring units, we were able to establish a transparent contract and billing structure.
-As a starting point, we took the allocation key and created meaningful units based on reference data
+Not originally designed for this purpose, we solved the billing of heat and electricity supply for tenants and leaseholders.
+By combining our calculation tools and monitoring units, we were able to establish a transparent contract and billing structure.
+We took the allocation key as a starting point and created sensible units based on reference data.

 The airport expanded by building additional real estate and leasing space.